How to grow giant Achatina at home. How to care for snails at home

 Achatina - land snails

-In addition, it has been proven that Achatina has a long-term memory.
+In addition, it has been proven that Achatina has long-term memory.
 They remember the location of food sources and return to them if necessary, and if you move it to another point within 30 meters, it will return back.
-For such an animal, these are amazing abilities that arouse interest.
+For such an animal these are amazing abilities that arouse interest.

 What do street snails eat?